-Stock-Based Compensation.
+Share-Based Payments.
 The Company records compensation expense for employee stock options based upon their intrinsic value on the date of grant pursuant to Accounting Principles Board Opinion 25 (APB 25), "Accounting for Stock Issued to Employees."
 Because the Company establishes the exercise price based on the fair market value of the Company's stock at the date of grant, the stock options have no intrinsic value upon grant, and therefore no expense is recorded.
-Each quarter, the Company reports the potential dilutive impact of stock options in its diluted earnings per common share using the treasury-stock method.
-Out-of-the-money stock options (i.e., the average stock price during the period is below the strike price of the stock option) are not included in diluted earnings per common share.
+Each quarter, the Company reports the potential dilutive impact of share-based payments in its diluted earnings per common share using the treasury stock method.
+Out-of-the-money stock options (i.e., the average stock price during the period is below the strike price of the stock option) are not included in diluted earnings per common share as their effect is anti-dilutive.

-As required under Financial Accounting Standards Board (FASB) Statement No. 123 (FAS 123), "Accounting for Stock-Based Compensation," and Statement of Financial Accounting Standards No. 148 (FAS 148), "Accounting for Stock-Based Compensation - Transition and Disclosure," the pro forma effects of stock-based compensation on net income and earnings per common share have been estimated at the date of grant using the Black-Scholes option-pricing model.
+As required under Financial Accounting Standards Board (FASB) Statement No. 123 (FAS 123), "Accounting for Stock-Based Compensation," and Statement of Financial Accounting Standards No. 148 (FAS 148), "Accounting for Stock-Based Compensation - Transition and Disclosure," the pro forma effects of share-based payments on net income and earnings per common share have been estimated at the date of grant using the Black-Scholes option-pricing model.
 The Black-Scholes option-pricing model was developed for use in estimating the fair value of traded options that have no restrictions and are fully transferable and negotiable in a free trading market.
-This model does not consider the employment, transfer or vesting restrictions that are inherent in the Company's employee stock options.
+This model does not consider the employment, transfer or vesting restrictions that are inherent in the Company's employee stock options or purchase rights granted pursuant to the Employee Stock Purchase Plans.
 Use of an option valuation model, as required by FAS 123, includes highly subjective assumptions based on long-term predictions, including the expected stock price volatility and average life of each stock option grant.
-Because the Company's employee stock options have characteristics significantly different from those of freely traded options, and because changes in the subjective input assumptions can materially affect the Company's employee stock options, in the Company's opinion, existing valuation models may not be reliable single measures of the fair value of the Company's employee stock options.
-The Black-Scholes weighted average estimated fair values of stock options granted during the three months ended December 26, 2004 and December 28, 2003 were \$17.06 and \$11.78 per share, respectively.
+Because the Company's share-based payments have characteristics significantly different from those of freely traded options, and because of the fair values of the Company's share-based payments.
+The Black-Scholes weighted average estimated fair values of stock options granted during the three months and six months ended March 27, 2005 were \$16.16 and \$16.80 per share, respectively.
+The Black-Scholes weighted fair values of stock options granted during the three months and six months ended March 28, 2004 were \$15.27 and \$11.98 per share, respectively.
+The Black-Scholes weighted average estimated fair values of purchase rights granted pursuant to the Employee Stock Purchase Plans during the three months and six months ended March 27, 2005 were \$15.27 and \$11.98 per share, respectively.
+The Black-Scholes weighted average estimated fair values of purchase rights granted pursuant to the Employee Stock Purchase Plans during the three months and six months e

-For purposes of pro forma disclosures, the estimated fair value of the stock options is assumed to be amortized to expense over the stock options' vesting periods.
-The pro forma effects of recognizing compensation expense under the fair value method on net income and net earnings per common share were as follows (in millions, except for earnings per share):
+For purposes of pro forma disclosures, the estimated fair value of share-based payments is assumed to be amortized to expense over their vesting periods.
+The pro forma effects of recognizing compensation expense under the fair value method on net income and earnings per common share were as follows (in millions, except for earnings per common share):